Topological superconductivity in a spin-orbit coupled Kondo lattice: Conclusion

 We end by returning to our initial motivation, speculating on whether this novel type of order could develop in heavy fermion materials such as UTe$_2$.
-Although our model calculation relies on a pre-existing spin liquid, it may also be possible to enter this novel superconducting state from a heavy Fermion liquid\cite{aaditya24}.
+Although our model calculation relies on a pre-existing spin liquid, which is not proved to exist in UTe$_2$ and hence our model is not directly applicable, it may also be possible to enter this novel superconducting state from a heavy Fermion liquid\cite{aaditya24}.
 As mentioned in the introduction, early measurements on superconducting UTe$_2$ suggested that the condensate breaks time-reversal symmetry, producing a Kerr rotation, with STM evidence for chiral edge states.
 More recent measurements, on improved samples have not reproduced the early Kerr rotation results, but chiral edge states are still believed to still be present.
 A one-stage transition into a chiral topological superconductor is prohibited in orthorhombic Cooper-paired superconductors, as there are no two dimensional triplet representations.
 It would thus be interesting to revisit the question of time-reversal symmetry breaking in this material, for a single stage transition into a chiral state would be strong evidence for beyond BCS pairing.